mp3skater/Conways_Game_Of_Life/README.md

 ## Features

---> Info: I created this game to challenge myself as I only used my prior projects and a online search of the rules.
+--> Info: I created this game to challenge myself, as I only used my prior projects and a online search of the rules.

 **Added Features:**

-- A (basicly) infinite map
+- A (basically) infinite map
 - Effizient code
 - Custom starting